flowtica-ca/flowtica/README_flowtica_split.md

 - `index.html` – generated file used by GitHub Pages
 - `src/_head.html` – `<head>` and layout shell up to the Home section
+- `src/_nav.html` – shared navigation sidebar partial used by both index and case pages
 - `src/home.html` – Home section
 - `src/about.html` – About section
 - `src/services.html` – Services section